Many think of Baphomet simply as a symbol of “the devil.” However, this demonic entity actually represents the union of opposing forces.

 Who or What is Baphomet?

-Baphomet is a mysterious figure that connects medieval legends with modern occult beliefs.
-In the 1300s, the Inquisition described Baphomet as an idol, sometimes a severed head, a cat, or a three-faced being, said to be worshipped by the Knights Templar during secret rituals.
-These claims led to the end of the Templar order and the execution of its leaders.
+Baphomet is a mysterious entity that connects medieval legends with modern occult beliefs.
+In the 1300s, the Inquisition described the demon as an idol, sometimes a severed head, a cat, or a three-faced being, said to be worshipped by the Knights Templar during secret rituals.
+These claims led to the end of the Templar Order and the execution of its leaders.

 DEMONS ARE REAL — AND THE BIBLE PROVES IT Limited-Time: Up to 20% OFF!